DataDog/glommio/README.md

 ## Status

-Scipio is still considered an alpha release.
+Glommio is still considered an alpha release.
 The main reasons are:

 * The existing API is still evolving
 * There are still some uses of unsafe that can be avoided